Suvoo/CodeForCause/README.md

-## This repository contains the minor projects and learnings in machine learning, data scienc and deep learning.
+## This repository contains the minor projects and learnings in machine learning, data science and deep learning.